bdevorem/tanks/README.md

 To run the game, first download the source code from GitHub.
 Once the code is downloaded, change directory to `tanks/`
 To enable execution, run `chmod +x host.py client.py`
+In order to run the programs on your machine, you need to open `client.py` and edit the `HOST` to the host computer name you plan on using.
 To start the two-player game, first run `./host.py` on one machine
 To start the other player, fun `./client.py` on another